Fletman/fletbot-twitch/README.md

 - `!fcooldown <command> <cooldown time>`:  When cooldown time is not provided, returns the current cooldown setting for a specified command.
 When cooldown time is provided, sets cooldown time (in seconds) for given command
   - Example: `!fcooldown !sip`
   - Example: `!fcooldown !sip 5`
-- `!fletage <hours>`: For channels where security measures are enabled, set the minimum required account age (in hours) for users in chat.
-Accounts below the age threshold are automatically timed out for 12 hours
+- `!fletage <hours> <ban | timeout>`: For channels where security measures are enabled: set the minimum required account age (in hours) for users in chat.
+Accounts below the threshold are timed out for 12 hours or banned depending on which flag is specified
-  - Threshold defaults to 6 hours
+  - Age threshold defaults to 0 hours (disabled)
-  - Setting threshold to 0 will disable account age checks
+  - Mod action defaults to timeout when flag is omitted
-  - Example: `!fletage 4`
+  - Example: `!fletage 24 ban`
 - `!fcancel <username> <true | false>`: Allow/deny a specified user access to Fletbot commands
   - Example: `!fcancel mrguybrush true`
 - `!fletbot`: Ping Fletbot